The Complete El Nido Travel Guide: Lagoons, Islands, and Everything Between

 The Cash Problem

-This is critical.
+This part is critical.
 ATMs in El Nido frequently run out of cash, especially on weekends and holidays.
-There are only a few machines, they have PHP 10,000-20,000 daily limits, and withdrawal fees are PHP 200-250.
+There are only a few machines, they carry PHP 10,000-20,000 daily limits, and withdrawal fees run PHP 200-250.

 Bring enough pesos from Manila or Puerto Princesa.
-Most hotels, restaurants, and tour operators are cash-only.
-I nearly got stuck on day three and had to borrow from a fellow traveler.
+Most hotels, restaurants, and tour operators are cash-only, and travelers have found themselves stranded by day three — so arrive with a buffer and skip the stress entirely.

 Budget